Boeing 777X: 2018

 The first 777-9 fuselage assembly started in March 2018.
 In May 2018, Qatar Airways head Akbar Al Baker thought development was a couple of months late but expects Boeing to catch up, provided no certification issues arise.
 To avoid disrupting current 777 assembly, a temporary low-rate assembly line was set up for up to 38 airframes before transitioning to the main FAL in the early 2020s.
 The first -9 roll-out is due in late 2018 and all four -9 prototypes are to join the flight tests by mid-2019, while the two -8 prototypes were to be assembled in 2020 before deliveries.

 The first wing was completed in May for static tests before the flight test wings.
 By July 2018, 98% of its engineering had been released.
 By September, the static test 777X article was completed, lacking engines and various systems, ahead of its structural testing on ground.
-The first join on the static-test aircraft was done in 16 days instead of the planned 20 and lessons learned from the 787 wing-body join led to a single defect instead of hundreds usually in new models.
+The first join on the static-test aircraft was done in 16 days instead of the planned 20 and lessons learned from the 787 wing-body join led to a single defect instead of the hundreds usual in new models.

 The final body join of the first flight test aircraft was completed by November, before an early 2019 rollout and a second quarter first flight.
 By late 2019, it should be joined in the flight program by the other four 777-9 prototypes which were undergoing assembly.
 The first flight-test aircraft was built 20% faster than the static airframe.
 At the end of November, the electric systems were powered on and the rollout was expected for February 2019.
 First deliveries are planned for May 2020 while the first production wing spar was going to be loaded in early December.
 To position wings and fuselage sections, automated guided vehicles are replacing overhead cranes and "monuments" - large, permanent tooling fixtures.
 The primary systems were installed by December and its second GE9X engine were to be hung in early 2019.